CS-SI/Orekit/src/site/markdown/faq.md

 (EOP 05 C08 file) are still published.
 We advise then that you update these files regularly as the IERS publish them.

-Concerning UTC leap seconds, as of early 2016, the last one was introduced at the end of June 2015.
+Concerning UTC leap seconds, as of mid 2016, the last one was introduced at the end of June 2015.

 ## Runtime errors